tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Note that the client supplies a ClientKeyShare to the server as well, which allows the server to reject resumption and fall back to a full handshake.
+However, because the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify.
+PSK-based resumption cannot be used to provide a new ServerConfiguration.

 The contents and significance of each message will be presented in detail in the following sections.